 The amount of energy a mini-split uses is proportional to the heating and cooling load it is designed to cope with.

-A single BTU is defined as the amount of energy needed to raise the temperature of 1lb of liquid water from 39°F to 40°F (39°F being the temperature at which water is most dense).
-This energy is about the same amount that you get from burning a match, so not much!
+A single BTU is defined as the amount of energy needed to raise the temperature of 1lb of liquid water by 1°F. This measurement is taken at the temperature water is most dense or around 39°F.

 Mini-splits are sized in BTU per hour, which is often shortened to simply BTU in sales literature.
-The higher the HVAC load, the more BTU required and the bigger the unit you need to install.
+Basically, larger home spaces need units with higher BTU capacity.

 Factors Affecting Mini-Splits’ Energy Use